demisto/content-docs/docs/contributing/sdk.md

 ### 2. Add Work

-This is the step where you add new features, fix bugs, etc. and commit/push them.
+This is the step where you add new features, fix bugs, etc., commit and push them.

 To get you started, here's some useful information about the SDK project structure, important modules and how to create new commands.
 #### Directory Structure